Life at Assembled

 A. When you use the word "striking," two things come to mind: what has changed the most and what has surprisingly stayed the same.

 The biggest change is how information gets shared across the company.
-As an engineer back then, I was in tune with all the company’s happenings because there were only 11 of us.
+As an engineer back then, I was in tune with all the company’s happenings because there were only eight of us.
 I would read every single document about a big prospect, which were few and far between.
 Today, as an Engineering Manager, I simply don’t have the time to keep up with the dozens of deals we’re working on every day.
 This change in scale has been significant.

 This shift has required adjustments, especially in ensuring that engineers stay connected with our customers despite the company’s growth and the division of functions across multiple departments.
 The old style of everyone knowing everything doesn’t exist anymore.